luc654/display_Library/README.md

 Checkboxes are the most advanced of the components, each checkbox automatically stores its value in a global array so it keeps its value inbetween screen switches.

-A checkbox component has six parameters,
+A checkbox component has five parameters,
 - xPos
 - yPos
 - size
-- active
 - clicked
 - callback